AngeAnjara/vanonaagent/README.md

 ## 🎨 Image Generation (WaveSpeed)

-Agent Zero can generate professional images via the WaveSpeed API using models like SeeDance (high quality) and NanoBanana (fast).
+Agent Zero can generate professional images via the WaveSpeed API v3 (task-based) using official models like ByteDance Seedream V4 (high quality) and Google Gemini 2.5 Flash Image (fast).
 Use it to produce marketing visuals, social posts, banners, and mockups.
 The integration is available through the `image_generation` tool and a dedicated Settings panel.

 ### Setup
 1. Obtain a WaveSpeed API key from https://wavespeed.ai
 2. Open Settings > Image Generation
 3. Enable the integration and paste your API key
-4. Choose a default model (SeeDance or NanoBanana) and defaults for width/height/steps/batch size
+4. Choose a default model (ByteDance Seedream V4 or Google Gemini 2.5 Flash Image) and defaults for width/height/steps/batch size
 5. Click “Test Connection” to verify

 You can also configure via `.env` using `IMAGE_GEN_API_KEY`.